jmsantander/i3webviewer/README.md

 This is a basic web-based viewer for IceCube events based on Three.JS

+Each event should include two associated files: a "pulses" file, and a "particle" file.

-Events should be written as an ASCII file with 5 columns for each hit DOM in the following format:
+Pulses files should be written as an ASCII file with 5 columns for each hit DOM (pulses) in the following format:

 * x
 * y